catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 :::: instructor

-- modify for whatever subset is being presented
+Modify for whatever subset is being presented.

 ::::